TheHorscht/EZWand/README.md

 wand:AddSpells(spells_to_add)
 -- Or add multiple like this, which will result in 1 bomb followed by 3 bullets and then 1 black hole: wand:AddSpells("BOMB", { "BULLET", 3 }, "BLACK_HOLE")
+-- the same but different syntax like this wand:AddSpells("BOMB", "BULLET", 3, "BLACK_HOLE")
 -- This also works with when passing in a table

 -- To add always cast spells, simply use the same syntax